Maguin-barboza/TODO-Node/README.md

    * docker build -t todo-node .
    * docker compose up -d

-The application will run on the port 3000.
+The application will run on port 3000.

 **Routes:**